azureux/PrototypingCore/node/template/acuity-node/ACUITY.md

-## Cloud Design Studio - Project 'Acuity'

-This project in provided by the "Cloud Design Studio Design Engineering" team, for use for with research projects and user expereince testing.

-### Builds
-TBD

-### Deployments
-TBD

-### Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The following notes are copied from the [Create React App README.md].
+## Available Scripts

+In the project directory, you can run:

 ### `npm start`